-The last election was held on 20 January 2004 and the outcome is discussed below.
+The last election was held on 20 January 2004.

 In February 2004, the Social Democrats (Javnaðarflokkurin), the Conservatives (Fólkaflokkurin) and the Unionists (Sambandsflokkurin) formed a coalition government.
-The present Cabinet number was reduced to seven, including the Prime Minister.
-The former Government planned to make the Faroe Islands an independent country, but the current Government is pursuing a new course.
-The plan is to take over some special matters, and to pass a new and more flexible Home Rule Act.
+The present Cabinet is comprised of seven ministers, including the Prime Minister.
+An election is scheduled to be held no later then January 2008.